Accessible Yoga: 3 Tree Pose Variations for Every Body

 You can also practice Seated Tree Pose by sitting on the floor facing a wall with one leg extended and that foot pressing into a block against the wall.

-Yoga tree Pose Variations: Log Pose, or Fallen Tree Pose
+Tree Pose Variations: Log Pose or Fallen Tree Pose

 One of my favorite ways to practice and teach Tree Pose is supine.
-Once again the element of balance is removed, so students can explore the other dynamics of the pose a little more deeply.
+Once again, the element of balance is removed so that students can explore the other dynamics of the pose a little more deeply.
 In particular, I find grounding through the foot to be powerful in this variation.
 This grounding experience is especially helpful for someone who needs to stay in bed for an extended period of time or is unable to stand.
-The foot can be actively pressed into a block against the wall (or the footboard of a bed) as if it was the floor.
+The foot can be actively pressed into a block against the wall (or the footboard of a bed) as if it were the floor.